SantaHub/DesignPattern/ReadMe.md

         - setChanged()
         - notifyObservers()
     - One to many relationship and loosely coupled.
 Java util Observable voids these principles by being a class.

-## Decorator Pattern
-    - Wraps an object over another.
-Decorator will contain the object its decorated on inside as a variable.
-    - Lets say we have make a dark Roast
-        - Create an interface of Beverage.
-            - Dark Roast implements Beverage
-            - Create an interface Decorators implementing Beverage
-                - Create cream whip class with Decorator interface
-                - Create choco chips class with Decorator interface
-            - Set the Decorator classes to call cost fn of the object it is decorating. like def cost() : myCost+decor.cost()